4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/advanced_app.rst

 in a local file using the :class:`~fourinsight.engineroom.utils.LocalFileHandler`.

 The :class:`~fourinsight.engineroom.utils.ResultCollector` provides collecting and storing of results.
-Results are stored in an Azure Storage Blob using the :class:`~fourinsight.engineroom.utils.AzureBlobHandler`.
+Results are stored in *Azure Blob Storage* using the :class:`~fourinsight.engineroom.utils.AzureBlobHandler`.

 .. code-block:: python